A quick run-down of my music system (as of this date!)…

 - Cables and interconnects – DIY again, mostly ‘solid-core’ 0.71mm diameter (~21AWG) enamelled copper, except for CDT-DAC & tonearm-phonostage links.

 - Update 2014 – Trans-Fi Salvation rim-drive turntable introduced (with Terminator linear tracking, air bearing tonearm).

-In days to come, I will post more detailed description, build notes, history and pics of the above components.
+In the days/months to come, I will post more detailed description, build notes, history and pics of the above components.
 Hopefully some of it will be of interest.
 As you can see, it’s become largely DIY over the years.
 An ongoing learning process.